drewwalton19216801/padserve/README.md

 - Messages are encrypted with either AES (for all-client messages) or OTP encryption (for individual messages).
 - Shared secrets are derived using ECDH and hashed with SHA-256.
+- Operator commands are restricted to the client initially registered as the operator.

+## Contributing

+Please refer to our [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for details on how to contribute to this project.

 ## License